datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 ### Data Source Form

-To locate the Datadog form, follow the steps in [Connecting Your Data to DataDistillr](../../).
+To locate the Stripe form, follow the steps in [Connecting Your Data to DataDistillr](../../).
 When you get to the window to choose the data source type, select API as shown below.&#x20;

 ![Select API from the available choices][image-5]

-On the API screen, select Datadog from list of API forms as shown in the image below.
+On the API screen, select Stripe from list of API forms as shown in the image below.

 ![Select Datadog API from available choices][image-6]